wongjai/CryptoAutotrader/README.md

 `TIMEFRAME` – Depending on cryptoexchange, this value can be set as either of: `1m`, `3m`, `5m`, `10m`, `15m`, `30m`,
 `4h`, `8h`, `12h`, `1w`.
 See ccxt docs or exchange API for correct info.

-`TRADING_PAIR` – What to spot trade (e. g., `XMR/USDT`).
+`TRADING_PAIR` – What to spot trade (e.g., `XMR/USDT`).
 NOTE: One must have both of these two tokens in any amount in their portfolio, before an order can be placed (If that isn't the case, the script will show a `ProbablyAIButCouldBeAnything` exception with the ticker of the token one doesn't own).